Natural England: History

 It received the powers of the founder bodies.

 Natural England joined the 10:10 project in 2009 in a bid to reduce its own carbon footprint.
-One year later they announced that they had reduced their carbon emissions (according to 10:10's criteria) by 13%.

-In 2008, Sir Martin Doughty, the Chairman of Natural England, warned the Prime Minister of the potential danger of genetically modified crops.
+In 2008, Sir Martin Doughty, the Chairman of Natural England, issued a warning to the Prime Minister concerning the potential dangers of genetically modified crops.
 However, in 2012, Poul Christensen, CBE, the next Chairman of Natural England, said that middle England should embrace new technologies like GM crops as long as there were adequate testing and safeguards.

-As a Public Body Natural England has been subject to pay Freezes and pay restrictions following the 2008 financial crash, and is likely to be subject to the 2020 three year pay freeze also.
-Natural England staff have now been subject to pay freezes and 1% pay increases.
-Staff and Unions representing staff have voiced concerns over the duration of these pay restraints and issues including equality and disparity between Public body pay increases.
+Following the 2008 financial crisis, as a public body, Natural England has been subject to a series of pay freezes and restrictions.
+The organisation was subject to the 2020 three-year pay freeze, which will affect Natural England staff, who have now experienced pay freezes and one per cent pay increases.
+Staff and Unions representing staff have expressed concerns regarding the duration of these pay restraints and issues including equality and disparity between Public body pay increases.

-The following take from 2 December 2020 Research briefing on Public body pay.

-"In 2010, the Coalition Government announced a two-year pay freeze from 2011/12.
-Following cuts to local government funding, local government workers were subject to a three-year pay freeze.

-From 2013/14 to 2017/18 public sector pay awards were capped at an average of 1%.

-This policy was lifted in 2017 and from 2018/19 to 2020/21 the parts of the public sector that are covered by the PRBs received pay rises above 2%.

-The Trades Union Congress has criticised the constraints that were in place from 2010, arguing that they led to a "decade of lost pay".

-The severity of the cuts by the Conservative government to Natural England in particular have been reported in the media including The Guardian newspaper.

 There also exists pay disparities between the staff who came from original bodies which vested to Natural England - The Rural Development Service, English Nature and the Countryside Agency.

 On this matter, and the pay freeze and pay reductions over 10 years Unions representing Natural England staff have threatened strike action.

+In 2023 Natural England opposed its own planning application for a development on The Lizard peninsula in Cornwall.